nebula-plugins/nebula-dependency-recommender-plugin/README.md

 ## 2. Dependency recommender configuration

 Dependency recommenders are the source of versions.
-If more than one recommender defines a recommended version for a module, the first recommender specified will win.
+If more than one recommender defines a recommended version for a module, the last recommender specified will win.

 ```groovy
 dependencyRecommendations {